ok3tty/Cyber/Graylog/About.md

 ## Projects:
-**Project 1: Basic Graylog configuration and creating input/indices**
-    -- Project Location: Basic-Proj1 Folder
+**Project 1: Basic Graylog configuration and creating input/indices** -- Project Location: Basic-Proj1 Folder
-    -- Goal of this project is to setup graylog and docker container and explore the SIEM dashboards and instances -- Project Folder includes result images of log analysis -- Familiarized myself with log ingestions.
+  -- Goal of this project is to setup graylog and docker container,explore the SIEM dashboards and instances and familiarize myself with log ingestions
-        -- Stimulated Fake logger events and forwarded from my Ubuntu Server via ssh connections with the logger command.
+  -- Project Folder includes result images of log analysis -- Stimulated Fake logger events and forwarded from my Ubuntu Server via ssh connections with the logger command.
         -- Created inputs with rule indices for receiving log messages from my Ubuntu Server